So you’ve decided you’d love to add a fennec fox to your family.

-Fennecs can be housebroken or litter trained, but it takes a great deal of patience.
+Fennecs can be house-trained, but it takes a great deal of patience.
 As wild animals, they are not as domesticated as dogs and cats.
 Toileting habits will need to be continually trained throughout their lives.

 Never use violence to intimidate your fennec.
-This often has adverse results, making the fennec urinate in either aggression or fear.
+This often has adverse results, making the fox urinate out of either aggression or fear.

 Note that males will use urine to mark territory, particularly during mating season.